-The Business's cash equivalents represent highly liquid investments in money market funds, which are invested in U.S. Treasury securities and U.S. Government agency securities as well as bank certificates of deposit with original maturities at purchase of three months or less.
+The Business's cash equivalents represent highly liquid investments in bank certificates of deposit with original maturities at purchase of three months or less.
 These deposits are typically in excess of U.S. insured limits.
 Cash equivalents are carried at cost plus accrued interest, which approximates fair value.